oplatai/oplatai.github.io/pages/vision.md

 As a young company, we fill the gap on the market for non-existing customisations of the speech tools.
 In Oplatai, we focus on speech interfaces on embedded devices which typically require high customisation.
 [We have unique experience and skills to succeed](/team/).
-We want to be the best in the field because we love it and see its emerging potential.
+We want to be the best in the field because we love it.

 We work as openly as possible on projects we believe in.
 In order to satisfy our customers we need to achieve excellent results.